BIO

 Ciel publishes across academic and public-facing platforms, including outlets engaging audiences in cultural and civic discourse.
-Her research draws on continental philosophy, critical social theory, and human rights to address questions of structural inequality, including racism, class, poverty, precarity, and language (glottophobia).
-A central concern in her work is how legal and cultural frameworks shape recognition, representation, and access to, or denial of, rights.
-She also brings this work into the public sphere by facilitating and convening research-driven discussions, primarily through small conversations and seminars, as well as selected larger conferences, that bring together scholars, practitioners, and cultural workers, with an emphasis on collective inquiry and knowledge in practice.
+Her research draws on continental philosophy, critical social theory, feminism, and human rights to address questions of structural inequality, including racism, class, poverty, precarity, language (glottophobia), and women’s rights.
+A central concern in her work is how legal and cultural frameworks shape recognition, representation, and access to—or denial of—rights.

 Research area: